pubmania/a_diabetics_journal/docs/Recipes/Snacks and Sides/recipe_006_fries.md

 >> Type: Vegetarian

 Cut @Celeriac{500%gms(1 Large)} into long fries sized pieces using #knife{}.
--- Once can also use Swede instead of Celeriac, although Swede has slighly higher carbs.
+-- One can also use Swede instead of Celeriac, although Swede has slighly higher carbs.

 Wash and dry the cut pieces and place them in #Air Fryer{} basket.